 IM 137, Gastroenterology Elective The student is an integral part of the inpatient GI consult service, working primarily in an inpatient setting.
 This is an opportunity to see a wide variety of gastrointestinal problems and patients, with discussion and review.
-Students should plan to attend this rotation on a full-time basis.
 Open to fourth-year students only.
 One or two students every two or four weeks.
-Director: S.S.
-Jakab
+Director: K. Nandigam

 IM 141, Cardiology Elective The student participates in the daily activities of the inpatient cardiology consult service, including rounds, consultations, and conferences, and gains exposure to procedures such as cardiac catheterization, stress testing, echocardiography, nuclear imaging, and electrocardiography.
 The training experience emphasizes the physiologic basis for clinical manifestations of cardiovascular diseases, and their therapy.
 A collection of pertinent review articles is provided.
-Limited to one student at Yale-New Haven Hospital every four weeks and one student at the VA Connecticut Healthcare System, West Haven, every two or four weeks.
-Directors: J. Brennan (Yale-New Haven Hospital); B.J.
+Limited to one student at Yale New Haven Hospital every four weeks and one student at the VA Connecticut Healthcare System, West Haven, every two or four weeks.
+Directors: J. Brennan (Yale New Haven Hospital); B.J.
 Malm (VA Connecticut Healthcare System, West Haven)

 IM 142, Infectious Disease Elective This elective offers a robust learning experience in general infectious diseases, including the diagnostic evaluation and management of common community-acquired and nosocomial infections in a diverse patient population, as well as infections in the immunocompromised patient.
 There are opportunities for learning in subspecialty areas such as medical microbiology, transplant ID, HIV/AIDS, hospital infection control, antimicrobial stewardship, and sexually transmitted diseases.
-Students participate as active members of the consultation and training program in infectious diseases at Yale-New Haven Hospital and are expected to attend and participate in daily attending rounds, microbiology rounds four times a week, weekly clinical conferences, and monthly journal clubs.
-Evaluations are based on performance in clinical case presentations on the consult service.
+Students participate as active members of the consultation and training program in infectious diseases at Yale New Haven Hospital and are expected to attend and participate in daily attending rounds, microbiology rounds four times a week, weekly clinical conferences, and monthly journal clubs.
+Evaluations are based primarily on performance in clinical case presentations on the consult service.
 One student every four weeks.
 Director: O. Ogbuagu

 IM 146, Hematology Elective This elective provides intensive exposure to clinical hematology by direct participation in the activities of a regular clinical hematology service.
 Students work up new patients and consults in rotation with the fellows and residents, and attend outpatient clinics.
 Students participate in daily hematology ward rounds and bone marrow readings, and in weekly inpatient and outpatient clinical reviews and clinical research conferences.
 One student every two weeks.
-Four-week rotations are available for visiting students.
 Director: A.I.
 Lee